 This company offers trailers custom built to the customer’s preferences and individual specifications.
 These insanely customizable compact trailers can be towed with most small vehicles, including cars, mini-vans, and crossover SUVs.

-This company offers four distinct models.
-The first of these is the Highway Basic (available in four sizes: 4 x 8, 5 x 8, 5 x 9, and 5 x 10).
-This model comes with a black powder coated frame, 14-inch wheels, 205 tires, two windows with screens, and an all-aluminum exterior.
+This company offers three distinct models; Highway, Mid-Range, and Extreme Off-Road.
+The Highway is available in three sizes: 5 x 8, 5 x 9, and 5 x 10.
+This model comes with a black powder coated frame, 14-inch aluminum wheels, two windows with screens, and a white all-aluminum exterior.

-The final model offered by Hiker Trailers is the Extreme Off-Road Deluxe (available in three sizes: 4 x 8, 5 x 8, and 5 x 9).
-This model has the largest 17-inch black wheels with 33-inch tires perfect for off-road adventures.
-The two rear drop-down legs offer great stabilization no matter what the terrain and a black front storage box offer additional space.
+The final model offered by Hiker Trailers is the Extreme Off-Road Deluxe is available in only the 5×8 and 5×9 configurations.
+This model has large 17-inch wheels with 33-inch tires, perfect for off-road adventures.
+The two rear drop-down legs offer great stabilization no matter what the terrain and a front storage box offer additional space.

 If you aren’t sure about how you’d like your build, Hiker Trailer also has rental units available so that you can try before you customize and buy.